 - A container that holds a script template or a server template.

 - In a network architecture, a group of services, functions, and protocols that is complete from a conceptual point of view; that is one of a set of hierarchically arranged groups; and that extends across all systems that conform to the network architecture.

-- The arrangement of printed matter on a screen or page, including margins, line spacing, type specification, header and footer information, indents, and more.
+- The arrangement of displayed matter on a screen or page, such as including margins, line spacing, type specification, header and footer information, and indents.